In this episode, I talk about the importance of building an influencer program for your business.

 These four data points are important because you can weight each one differently based on what you feel is most important.
 It’ll really help you define the right influencers that will define business impact for your B2B programs.

 But even before that all happens, there’s a significant amount of research that needs to get done and let explain why.

 If you believe that influencers are driving the conversation about a particular topic, then you need to study that topic and the words, language, vernacular, the context, the tone of that topic and begin to adopt that same language and tone into your own marketing for a variety of reasons.

 One is, to be relevant to an audience you need to speak the same language as the audience.
 If you are saying something one way, and you are saying it another way, there’s no connection.

-If they say it one way and you are mimicking it in your own way and providing context, all of a sudden you are that much more relevant to that audience.
+If they say it one way and you are mimicking it in your own way and providing context, suddenly you are that much more relevant to that audience.

-Also influencers that are driving the conversation influence search behavior.
+Influencer mapping can help understand who is driving the conversation and will influence search behavior, which could then give birth to an influencer search program.
 As I’ve said before, if they are using certain terminology and buzzwords, what’ll happen is that their audiences will start using and adopting the same language verbally and in the search engines.

-And so if you can get ahead of that, and predict and use the language influencers are using today, and build content that replicates that, then you’ll eventually start to rank high in Google.
+And so, if you can get ahead of that, and predict and use the language influencers are using today, and build content that replicates that, then you’ll eventually start to rank high in the Google search results.

-So this process takes anywhere between 6 to 8 to 12 weeks, because it’s not just understanding the topics that you want to go after but also the research that goes behind it as you plan for your B2B influencer marketing programs.
+This process takes anywhere between 6 to 8 to 12 weeks, because it’s not just understanding the topics that you want to go after but also the research that goes behind it as you plan for your influencer program.

-It’s identifying the right influencers, it’s mining their conversations over the course of time, and in some cases it’s also mining their conversations in real-time, but that’s a different video.
-For now, I will say that your B2B Influencer Marketing Program must be informed by smart data and insights.
+It’s identifying the right influencers, it’s mining their conversations over the course of time, and in some cases, it’s also mining their conversations in real-time, but that’s a different video.
+For now, I will say that your B2B programs must be informed by smart data and insights.